AlexDev404/4chan-main/README.md

 # Yotsuba Source

-quick rundown:
+Quick Rundown:

-setup php5.6 (end of support 2018) and mysql, then change db_config.php file to
+Setup php5.6 (end of support 2018) and mysql, then change db_config.php file to

 ```PHP
 <?php